What is Ordination?

 Any minister may officiate any marriage no matter of what denomination the couple may be.
 That does not mean that the couple's particular church may accept it or not, but we are not speaking now of religious aspects ONLY legal aspects.
 A marriage solemnized by one minister is equal to that of any other minister's service.

-Most states do not require any registration of a ministerial ordination credential.
-For those states which do require more verification, the church provides all that is required free of charge upon written request.
-The official ordination credential of the church can be requested from the church or online for a small donation.
+The official ordination credentials of the church can be requested from the church or online for a small processing and record keeping fee.
 Some states have very specific guidelines like Oregon wedding law, which requires an Affidavit, which is a sworn statement.
 Ministers simply request the form and complete their portion and send it to the church for completion.
 That is all there is to it.

 In some states the church provides a Letter of Good Standing to the minister to submit with the credential.
 In Clark County (Las Vegas) the rules are somewhat more restrictive although ULC MONASTERY ministers do qualify to officiate marriages if they complete the appropriate form.
 In other counties of Nevada the process is less complicated, but a minister in NV still must register and provide a Letter of Good Standing, which the church is glad to provide upon request on the website.